…Principality of Liechtenstein Becomes IMF’s 191st Member

 The annual meetings of the International Monetary Fund (IMF) and the World Bank commenced today, October 21 in the US capital, Washington.

-The meeting, which brings together finance ministers, central bankers, representatives from the financial sector and development cooperation, are expected to address, among other issues, a looming debt crisis in lower-income countries, climate change and poverty alleviation.
+The meeting, which brings together finance ministers, central bankers, representatives from the financial sector and development cooperation, is expected to address, among other issues, a looming debt crisis in lower-income countries, climate change and poverty alleviation.

 As part of the meeting, the Fund also plans on Tuesday to present a new forecast for future growth in the global economy.